arkui-x/docs/en/application-dev/tutorial/how-to-use-napi-on-android.md

   build() {
     Row() {
       Column() {
-        // The first button calls the add() method, which uses the Native Add() method to add the two numbers.
+        // The first button calls the add() method, which uses the native Add() method to add the two numbers.
         Text(this.message)
           .fontSize(50)
           .fontWeight(FontWeight.Bold)